 We also need to remember that a player’s perspective is different to ours.
 We can be as visceral as we like, they might like to be (at times one or two have come close – when you look at Frimpong’s spats with Piers Morgan, for example), but generally speaking they don’t have the same outlook, something Tim Stillman touches on his column from last night.

 Speaking of which, there’s further discussion of this topic in today’s Arsecast with Tim and Andrew Allen.
 Overall though, I think it’s a huge positive that as a club we encourage education rather than inhibit through prohibition, and while I’m sure there’ll be a mistake or two along the way – that’s inevitable, especially with young players – it’s a much more sensible and enlightened approach to take than managers and who refuse to understand how the world is changing.

 And finally for today, Sol Campbell talks about how recent results, and the spirit show, augur well for the future.
 Worth a read.

 Right then, onto this week’s Arsecast, and as well as discussion of social media, I chat with Tim Stillman and Andrew Allen about the Newcastle game, maybe trying to win games differently, and Robin van Persie’s spat with Tim Krul.
 Also, your chance to win some prints from the store in a competition and the usual waffle.

 You can subscribe to the Arsecast on iTunes by clicking here.
 Or if you want to subscribe directly to the feed URL you can do so too (this is a much better way to do it as you don’t experience the delays from iTunes).
 To download this week’s Arsecast directly – click here (23mb MP3) or you can listen directly below without leaving this very page.

-Right, that’s yer lot, have a good one.
+Right, that’s about that, have a good Friday, till tomorrow.